michaelcpuckett/activity-kit/README.md

 Ideally this project could be used to build an entire social network that interfaces with the rest of the Fediverse.

-## Architecture

-This project aims to be agnostic as to how the data is stored, which server is used, etc. Adapters that conform to a specific interface can be mixed and matched.

-Additionally, plugins can modify the endpoints.

-### Logic Layer

-The logic layer that get included in all projects include these packages:

-- `activitypub-core-types`
-  - The Activity vocabularies converted to TypeScript types.
-- `activitypub-core-endpoints`
-  - The logic for carrying out the bulk of the ActivityPub protocol.
-- `activitypub-core-utilities`
-  - Common functions with no dependencies on packages from upper layers.
-- `activitypub-core-library`
-  - Provides common functions that use the adapter APIs.

-### Adapaters

-#### Database Adapaters

-There is a large amount of data related to profiles and interactions that must be persisted over time.

-Currently this project comes with:

-- `activitypub-core-db-mongo`
-- `activitypub-core-db-sqlite`

-* TODO: `db-postgresql`, `db-d1`

-#### Authentication Adapters

-Users need to be able to sign up and log in to their account.

-Current this project comes with:

-- `activitypub-core-auth-crypto`
-- `activitypub-core-auth-firebase`

-#### Storage Adapters

-Users must be able to upload media, such as profile pictures or attachments.

-Currently this project comes with:

-- `activitypub-core-storage-ftp`

-* TODO: `s3`

-#### Server Adapters

-The server must handle the core endpoint requests.

-Currently this project comes with:

-- `activitypub-core-server-express`

-* TODO: `fastify`, `koa`

-### Plugins

-Injectable lifecycle hooks that can modify core functionality.

-Currently this project comes with:

-- `activitypub-core-plugin-groups`

-* TODO: `single-user`, `foaf`

-### Client/Rendering Layer

-This project does not aim to provide any HTML code for client rendering.

-The `pages` configuration properties expect a callback function that renders an HTML string, leaving the front-end mostly to the host app.

-The front-end should utilize ActivityPub's Client-to-Server protocol to post Activities on behalf of users.